franciscorcastro/Projects/Cyclistic/README.md

 These recommendations are also stated in the [Executive Summary](https://github.com/franciscorcastro/Projects/), along with supporting visualizations.

 There are, of course some limitations to these recommendations as they are based on the correlations described by the data, not on more accurate causal relations.
-A survey on casual riders would be an interesting way to get more insight on why theyÔÇÖre not using an annual subscription.
+A survey on casual riders would be an interesting way to get more insight on why they're not using an annual subscription.

 As a final remark, I would just like to say that this project was a lot of fun and a great way to practice all the skills learned during the Google Data Analytics Professional Certificate courses.
 I will be posting another project in the next few weeks.